 If there is any thing Kenya is known for, it is the abundance and nature’s generosity of wild life.
 Tourism, travels and safaris form a very large chunk of Kenya’s national revenue and all efforts have been made to improve the satisfaction that visitors get from taking a trip to Kenya.
 Kenya as a country has built a reputation as one of East Africa’s premier safari destinations.
-Kenyan animals are among the most amazing species of wildlife in Africa and it is always fun seeing these amazing creatures.
-From the mighty African Elephants found in Kenya to the speedy cheetahs ready to outrun and overtake any prey that crosses its path.
+Kenyan animals are among the most amazing species of wildlife in Africa, and it is always fun seeing these amazing creatures; from the mighty African Elephants found in Kenya to the speedy cheetahs ready to outrun and overtake any prey that crosses its path.

 Famous Animals in Kenya

 Galagos is another name for bushbabies.
 They are part of the common Kenya animals that usually feed at night.
 Bushbabies are most famous for several myths associated with them.
-According to some of the myths, bushbaby is a boy-spirit that weeps and goes about with a rolled-up mat with which he could beat anyone to death! and that bush babies cry like a lost baby in nearby woods, especially at night, as a way of attracting captives-to-be.
+According to some of the myths, bush baby is a boy-spirit that weeps and goes about with a rolled-up mat with which he could beat anyone to death!
+And that bush babies cry like a lost baby in nearby woods, especially at night, as a way of attracting captives-to-be.
 There was also the myth that if you could snatch the mat from him and sleep on it, you would become wealthy!
 The fact is that bushbabies are small, nocturnal primates that feed mostly on fruits and insects and are native to continental Africa.